 Well, I’ll start by telling you that it’s not 3 hours of sitting in quiet meditation (unless that’s your jam – then enjoy!) or attending monthly silent retreats (though that does sound pretty amazing after homeschooling 3 kids through this pandemic!)

 The daily mindset practices that I teach my clients are quick and easy to implement.
 Here are 7 different practices to try.
 Pick 1, do it for 3-5 days and then reassess if it’s helping and if not move onto another practice.

 Not sure where to start but you’ve heard all the hype about mediating?
 Why not start with some short (less than 10 minute) guided meditations that will help your brain refocus on the abundance and positive things around you.
-My current fav is Gabbie Bernstein’s Super Attractor meditations or simply search “guided meditation” on you tube and you’ll find tonnes.
+My current favorite is Gabbie Bernstein’s Super Attractor meditations.

 My intuitive coach has recently reminded me that I can restate my intention throughout the day – and ground myself that way.
 With 3 kids around 24/7 it was an important reminder that I do get to choose how my day goes.
 Daily intentions could be as simple as asking yourself some questions.
 How do I want to feel today?
 Who do I want to be today?
 What do I want to receive today?
 What do I want to give today?

 The word affirmation gets thrown around a lot in the online and self development space.
 Personally I think of affirmations as quick little reminders that I am okay.
 I’ve got a lot spread around my new home to remind me of exactly that.
 I found wall decals that are affirmations at my local dollar store and I’ve spread them throughout the house.